cianix/biolucxum/README.md

 ### addUMI

 The script reads *bwa* output from STDIN and add the RX tag to each reads.
-It requires the gzipped fastq files for read1, read2 and UMI sequences and the same reads order in all the fastq files.
+The script takes the UMI sequences from a fastq.gz file.
+The Fastq files used as input in BWA must have the same order than the UMI fastq file.

+The script can also be used as a wrapper to the BWA command and to trim the reads to a given length.

 ### insertSize